goma/goma/docs/material_file/mechanical_and_constitutive/liquid_constitutive_equation.rst

     the iteration scheme no longer uses an exact Jacobian.
 The difference is seen in that this
     model will take relatively more iterations to converge to an answer.
 The user should expect
     this and not be too troubled (it’s alright to be troubled a little).

+    The parameter :math:`\epsilon` is a small number to avoid division by zero and acts as a regularization.
+It is set to 1e-5 by default.

 HERSCHEL_BULKLEY_PAPANASTASIOU
     This is a variant on the power law model that includes a yield stress.
 It